Caistor St Edmund Chalk Pit

-Caistor St Edmund Chalk Pit is a 23.6 ha geological Site of Special Scientific Interest south of Norwich in Norfolk.
+Caistor St Edmund Chalk Pit is a 23.6 ha geological Site of Special Scientific Interest south of Norwich in Norfolk, England.
 It is a Geological Conservation Review site.

 This site provides the best exposure of the late Campanian Beeston Chalk, around 75 million years ago.
 It is very fossiliferous, with many molluscs and sea urchins.

 The site is private land with no public access.